lamanno-epfl/uMAIA/README.md

 ### GPU usage restrictions
-If you intend on applying MAIA's normalisation algorithm on a GPU, please note that JAX will automatically use between 75 and 90 % of available GPU memory.
+If you intend on applying uMAIA's normalisation algorithm on a GPU, please note that JAX will automatically use between 75 and 90 % of available GPU memory.
 To indicate that you would only like to allocate memory that is needed, you may export an environment variable after activating the environment with `export XLA_PYTHON_CLIENT_PREALLOCATE=false`